HelloKitty/Booma.Server/README.md

 This service is unfortunately low priority and of low usefulness and so minimal emulation for the PSOBB patching protocol will be implemented.
 It's suggested a non-emulated patching solution be utilized for patching the client instead.

+### Credits

+This project is built on top of 20 years of reverse engineering work done by many in the PSO community.
+Much was learned and owed to some of the following projects such as: Sodaboy's proxy, [Sylverant's opensource C++ DC/BB/GC server implementation](https://github.com/Sylverant/) and one of the [most recent public Tethella releases](https://github.com/justnoxx/psobb-tethealla/).

+Special thanks to @Soly for implementing and explaining the cryptography involved and his continued contributions to the underlying library that powers this server emulator found at: [Booma.Proxy](https://github.com/helloKitty/booma.proxy)

+A complete list of people who helped make this possible can be found here: [Contributors.md](https://github.com/HelloKitty/Booma.Proxy/blob/master/Contributors.md)

 ## License

 Contributions including pull requests, commits, notes, dumps, gists or anything else in the repository are licensed under the below licensing terms.